Brice-KENGNI-ZANGUIM/SPAM_HAM_Naive_bayes/README.md

 ## Discussion

 As reveal by the confusion matrix, the model is not that good as expected.
 In fact the <strong> Naïve Bayes </strong> approach give a very good classification for <strong> HAM Email ( good mail ) </strong> but give a very bad result for <strong> SPAM Email </strong>; the one we are interest in.
-This can be explain by the assumption use behind this model that  the occurence
+This can be explain by the assumption use behind this model : <strong> The Word indepence frequency </strong>

+## Author
+- Name : <strong> Brice KENGNI ZANGUIM </strong>
+- Email : <strong> kenzabri2@yahoo.com </strong>